If you’ve ever wanted to step inside a medieval manuscript, here’s your chance. Inkulinati, an upcoming strategy-based video game, was...

 The chalice was used for Eucharistic wine in church, and the decorations underneath would be visible when someone tipped the chalice to take a drink.
 A bunch of other Irish liturgical vessels with spectacular metalwork were found as part of the Derrynaflan hoard, including another chalice and a paten.

-The Book of Kells is the true pinnacle of medieval Irish art, and it's more elaborately decorated than any other manuscript on earth.
-Alongside the text of the four Christian Gospels, the Book of Kells contains pages and pages of mind-blowing decoration.
-The most striking pages are those in which letters, interlace, spirals, rich colors, and human or animal figures all combine together.
+The Book of Kells is the true pinnacle of medieval Irish art, and it’s more elaborately decorated than any other manuscript on earth.
+Alongside the text of the four Christian Gospels, The Book of Kells contains pages and pages of mind-blowing decoration.
+The most striking ones are those in which letters, interlace, spirals, rich colors, and human or animal figures all combine together.

 For example, the page shown above spells out the words “In principio erat verbum” (Latin for “In the beginning was the word”) from the Gospel of John.
 But, the first few letters have been so heavily embellished that they look like some kind of abstract textile pattern.
 In fact, pages like this are sometimes called “carpet pages” for that very reason.
 There’s no blank space at all.
 Every millimeter is taken up with interlace and other forms, many of which have strong Christian symbolism.
 You can stare at a single page for hours and still keep finding new details to marvel over.

 Fortunately, Trinity College Library, which owns the manuscript, has digitized the entire thing so that you can look at each page as closely as you like.
 You can also learn more about this famed manuscript on Trinity College Library’s website, or visit it there if you have the chance.